The-Contentious-Politics-Of-AI-Network/the-contentious-politics-of-ai-network.github.io/README.md

 ## Join The Network

+Whether you are an academic, a policy researcher, a trade unionist, or an activist, if you have an interest in pushing back against AI then we want you to get involved.

 We have a mailing list to keep up with announcements, events, and research opportunities.

 [Sign Up Here](https://forms.office.com/e/t30XZjtpif)